Løgting Act no. 60 of 10 May 2000 on the Ombudsman of the Løgting as amended latest by Løgting Act no 91 of 7.th. June 2020

 (2) If the Ombudsman notifies the Løgting, a minister or a municipal council of a matter or if he includes a matter in his annual report, he shall inform what those concerned have pleaded in their defence.

 § 12.
-If the Ombudsman becomes aware of defects in statutes, secondary legislation or administrative decisions, the Ombudsman shall notify the Løgting and relevant minister of this.
+If the Ombudsman becomes aware of faults in statutes, secondary legislation or administrative decisions, the Ombudsman shall notify the Løgting and relevant minister.
 If this pertains to municipal matters or inter-municipal administration, the Ombudsman shall also notify municipal councils.

 § 13.
 If the Ombudsman so demands, the law courts may refuse to admit civil litigation against the Ombudsman for decisions that he has made based on this Act.